 The sale takes place 2:30-4pm after which all remaining items are re-sorted into bags for each seller.
-You then come back to Cambridge Regional College between 5:15pm and 5:45pm to collect those items.
+You then come back to Cambridge Regional College at the time specified in your seller pack to collect those items.

 Do sellers get early entry to the sale?

 If you would like to volunteer to help on the day of the sale you can register to do so by emailing email@example.com.
 New volunteers are always welcome - without our volunteers we couldn't run the sale